symptomnavi.ch

 Plan your daily physical activities:

-• Use the stairs rather than the lift.
+• Walk instead of taking the bus or car.
+Use the stairs instead of the lift.

 Do sport on your own: